nazarovctrl/spring-security/README.md

 # spring-security
-This is my custon spring security conifguration
+This is my custom spring security configuration